containernetworking/cni/SPEC.md

 ### Result

+Note that IPAM plugins return an abbreviated `Result` structure as described in [IP Allocation](#ip-allocation).

 Success is indicated by a return code of zero and the following JSON printed to stdout in the case of the ADD command.
-This should be the same output as was returned by the IPAM plugin (see [IP Allocation](#ip-allocation) for details).
+The `ip` and `dns` items should be the same output as was returned by the IPAM plugin (see [IP Allocation](#ip-allocation) for details) except that the plugin should fill in the `interface` indexes appropriately, which are missing from IPAM plugin output since IPAM plugins should be unaware of interfaces.

 ```
 {
-  "cniVersion": "0.2.0",
+  "cniVersion": "0.3.0",
+  "interfaces": [                                            (this key omitted by IPAM plugins)
-  "ip4": {
+      {
+          "name": "<name>",
+          "mac": "<MAC address>",                            (required if L2 addresses are meaningful)
+          "sandbox": "<netns path or hypervisor identifier>" (required for container/hypervisor interfaces, empty/omitted for host interfaces)
+      }
+  ],
-    "ip": <ipv4-and-subnet-in-CIDR>,
+  "ip": [
+      {
+          "version": "<4-or-6>",
+          "address": "<ip-and-prefix-in-CIDR>",
-    "gateway": <ipv4-of-the-gateway>,  (optional)
+          "gateway": "<ip-address-of-the-gateway>",          (optional)
-    "routes": <list-of-ipv4-routes>    (optional)
+          "interface": <numeric index into 'interfaces' list>
       },
-  "ip6": {
-    "ip": <ipv6-and-subnet-in-CIDR>,
-    "gateway": <ipv6-of-the-gateway>,  (optional)
+      ...
+  ],
-    "routes": <list-of-ipv6-routes>    (optional)
+  "routes": [                                                (optional)
+      {
+          "dst": "<ip-and-prefix-in-cidr>",
+          "gw": "<ip-of-next-hop>"                           (optional)
       },
+      ...
+  ]
   "dns": {
     "nameservers": <list-of-nameservers>                     (optional)
     "domain": <name-of-local-domain>                         (optional)
     "search": <list-of-additional-search-domains>            (optional)
     "options": <list-of-options>                             (optional)
   }
 }
 ```

 `cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.
+`interfaces` describes specific network interfaces the plugin created.
+If the `CNI_IFNAME` variable exists the plugin must use that name for the sandbox/hypervisor interface or return an error if it cannot.
+- `mac` (string): the hardware address of the interface.
+   If L2 addresses are not meaningful for the plugin then this field is optional.
+- `sandbox` (string): container/namespace-based environments should return the full filesystem path to the network namespace of that sandbox.
+   Hypervisor/VM-based plugins should return an ID unique to the virtualized sandbox the interface was created in.
+   This item must be provided for interfaces created or moved into a sandbox like a network namespace or a hypervisor/VM.

+The `ip` field is a list of IP configuration information.
+See the [IP well-known structure](#ip) section for more information.

-`dns` field contains a dictionary consisting of common DNS information that this network is aware of.
+The `dns` field contains a dictionary consisting of common DNS information.
-The result is returned in the same format as specified in the [configuration](#network-configuration).
+See the [DNS well-known structure](#dns) section for more information.

 The specification does not declare how this information must be processed by CNI consumers.
 Examples include generating an `/etc/resolv.conf` file to be injected into the container filesystem or running a DNS forwarder on the host.